Empathy for the user

 What UX writing looks like

 A content designer could be writing content for call-to-action buttons to help users subscribe to a blog or make a purchase.
 They could be creating specific page titles with key user search terms so that users can find the page they are looking for.
-They could even be writing 404 page messages, like the one below.
+They could even be writing 404 page messages.

 This 404 message is an example of UX writing that tells users: